FortuneStreetModding/CommunityMaps/README.md

 # How to upload a new map

-To upload a new map to this repository you must create a pull request using the branch `newMap` as base and follow the [MapTemplate](../../tree/mapTemplate).
+To upload a new map to this repository you must create a pull request using the branch `master` as base create a new folder for your map.
+The folder must contain:
+- 1 .md file
+- 1-4 frb files
+- at least one screenshot

+You can take a look at one of the map templates [TemplateMap_Colony](../../tree/master/TemplateMap_Colony) or [TemplateMap_Colossus](../../tree/master/TemplateMap_Colossus) or the other maps in this repository.

-**Please test your map at least one full game before creating a pull request!!**
+**Please test your map at least one full game before creating a pull request!**

 ## Step by step guide

 1. Prepare your map folder.
-Take a look into [MapTemplate](../../tree/mapTemplate) how your map folder must look like.
+Take a look into one of the map templates [TemplateMap_Colony](../../tree/master/TemplateMap_Colony) or [TemplateMap_Colossus](../../tree/master/TemplateMap_Colossus) how your map folder must look like.
 ![01_MapTemplate](01_MapTemplate.png)
+The folder must contain:
+- 1 .md file
+- 1-4 frb files
+- at least one screenshot

 2. Create a fork.
 ![02_Fork](02_Fork.png)

-3. Make sure you are one the `master` branch.
-Drag'n'drop your map folder into your forked repository.
+3. Drag'n'drop your map folder into your forked repository.
 ![03_DragNDropFolder](03_DragNDropFolder.png)

 4. Select `Create a new branch for this commit and start pull request`.
 Give the branch the same name as your map.